dhanarajappu456/Design-Patterns---Python/Behavioural Pattern/Template method.md

 This pattern promotes code reuse and allows for variations in the implementation of certain steps without changing the overall algorithm.

 <br><br>

-Consist of Abstract Class which has :<br>
+It has Abstract class and Subclass or concrete class The Abstract Class consist of  :<br>
 1)Template method  defining the order or general outline of algo <br>
 2)Hooks - These are methods with default implementation or empty implementation <br>
 the sublass/concrete class can implement them leave unimplemented (and use default implemenation)<br>